 Overtime, young people living with diabetes, cystic fibrosis, sickle cell and other long-term health conditions may disengage from health services, thereby negatively affecting their health and burdening the health system.
 We investigated whether and how their engagement can be improved through the use of digital clinical communications, and so improve their health outcomes.

 Young people are prolific users of digital communications, including for healthcare.
 Innovative clinicians in the UK National Health Service (NHS) have been using digital communications in an effort to engage and retain this generation of digitally-connected patients.
 From these early adopters and users of technologies, we have been learning how, why and with what effect digital, clinical communications can be used with young people and their clinical teams in the NHS.

 Watch Prof Frances Griffiths discuss the project and some key findings here.

 In 2015-2016, we carried out research with 20 clinical teams from across England and Wales, including teams using digital communication extensively, and those using it only occasionally.
 We interviewed 165 patients, 13 parents, 173 clinical team members and 16 Information Governance Specialists.
 We also carried out direct observations, examined clinic policies and guidelines, and reviewed available literature.

 Data were analysed for: what works for whom, where, when and why, and for ethical and safety issues.
-Read some of our early findings and lessons, presented at The Kings Fund Digital Health and Care Congress in 2016:

 - Introduction and what works (LYNC Study)